‘A great relief’: F&B and retail businesses welcome Phase 2 but say it will take some time to recover

 “I'm definitely looking forward to being able to see our customers and for business to slowly creep back to where we were before,” he said.

 The poke bowl franchise has kept all its six outlets open for takeaways throughout the circuit breaker and Phase 1 of the reopening.
-During this time, every outlet except the one in Novena has experienced a 70 per cent to 80 per cent drop in revenue.
+During this time, most outlets have seen a significant drop in revenue, some as much as 80 per cent.

 Due to its "prime location for island-wide delivery", the Novena outlet saw more sales than before the circuit breaker, said Mr Lee.